Quick Answer: To decide which type of 4WD tyre will best suit you, consider how much time you spend on and off-road:

-A simple guide that will help you pick the best 4wd tyre for your needs.
+In this simple guide, we’ll explore different types of tyres to help you pick the best 4WD tyre for your needs.

-As you can see from the image above, all tyres are not created equal and have different treads styles for each application, depending on the surface you plan on driving you 4X4 the most.
+As you can see from the image above, not all tyres are created equal.
+They have different tread styles for each application, depending on the surface on which you plan on driving your 4X4 the most.

-So, before you dash out and spend $1000’s on a new set of tyres, it’s important you understand the difference with each tyre type, because there are pros and cons with each 4wd tyre type and depending how you use your 4wd it could affect your daily usage in a negative way.
-E.g if you love the look of mud tyres, you might be surprised to read that even though the grip looks chunky, they offer very average performance in daily use in terms on wear, loud noise and terrible handling on paved/tarmac roads.
+So, before you dash out and spend $ 1000 on a new set of tyres, it’s important you understand the difference with each tyre type because there are pros and cons with each 4WD tyre type and depending on how you use your 4WD, it could affect your daily usage in a negative way.
+E.g. if you love the look of the aggressive tread pattern on mud tyres, you might be surprised to read that even though the grip looks chunky, they offer very average performance in daily use in terms of wear, loud noise and terrible handling on paved/tarmac roads.

 Here is my take on the 3 most common 4×4 tyres used in Australia.